 Getting ideas for how an online survey could work for you?
 This next idea is even more powerful…

 Online surveys are about quantity; phone surveys are about quality.
-You gather less data, but in a more direct way.
-You pick up the phone and call people.
+You gather less data but in a more direct way.

-The hidden benefit to this is obvious.
+The secondary benefit is obvious: relationships and networking.
 This research gives you an excuse to reach out to high-value connections, like sales prospects and influencers.

-The call starts with you asking questions about the industry.
-It’s a brief interview.
-It may or may not lead to other topics.
+Build a list, pick up the phone and dial.
+The call is a very brief interview that starts with you asking questions about the industry.
 It ends with an offer to share the research once complete.

 Here are examples of how phone surveys, subjects and content outcomes.

 Call 50 Marketing Directors and ask about their biggest social challenges.

 Possible content: 68% of Marketing Directors have trouble measuring social media ROI.

 Call 50 logistics professionals and ask them what tools they use.